mwarning/zerotier-openwrt/README.md

 ./scripts/feeds install zerotier
 ```

-Now continue with the building packages section.
+Now continue with the building packages section (see `Building Packages`).

 ### Add package by hand